Business Plan Reporting -

 Double-spaced on 8 ½ X 11 paper.
 Typed in a professional font.
 (Arial, Calibri, Cambria, other) and body of text must be size 12.

 Minimum of two (2) pages and maximum of Twelve(12) for the Text portion of the Report.

 Up to an additional ten pages (10) for Appendices (to include diagrams, charts, and photographs).

 Total project report Maximum 24 Pages (12 for Introduction, Business Plan, Description, & Summary) (1 for cover page, 1 for Table of Contents, 10 for Appendices).

 The provided Project Report Cover Page must be included.

 The Report must contain the following sections, with each section clearly identified.

-The purpose of the written Project Report is to “tell the story” of the Team’s Business Model Project.
+The purpose of the written Project Report is to “tell the story” of the Team’s Business Plan Project.